swirlai/swirl-search/README.md

 </div>

-Swirl Search 🌌 is an open source search platform to seamless connect across data databases, warehouses, search providers, and data siloes.
+Swirl 🌌 is an open source search platform to seamlessly connect databases, warehouses, search providers, and data siloes.
 Dive deep, unveil hidden insights, and navigate your data effortlessly.
 Whether you're a startup or a large enterprise, Swirl is tailored for you.

 Use Swirl to search within your data 🔍.
-It connects with Large Language Models like GPT to provide insights and answers from your own data source.
+Swirl connects with Large Language Models GPT to provide insights and answers from your own data source.
 Enabling you to perform Retrieval Augmented Generation (RAG) on your own data.

 Swirl is built in Python along with Django.
 Swirl is intended for use by anyone who wants to solve multi-silo search problems without moving, re-indexing or re-permissioning sensitive information.